• Mon - Fri 08:30 - 18:30

 What is a Project?

 For the purposes of qualifying for the PMP® examination, PMI®’s definition of projects will need to be taken into consideration.
-As per the PMBOK® Guide, 7th Edition, “Projects do not simply produce outputs, but more importantly, enable those outputs to drive outcomes that ultimately deliver value to the organization and its stakeholders”.
+As per the PMI Lexicon of Project Management Terms, “A project is a temporary initiative in a unique context undertaken to create value.”

 The definition of project for the purposes of the exam application is therefore a wide one, where projects that were performed in the predictive, adaptive or hybrid methodologies will apply.

 Common examples of projects can include the development of a process, service or product.
-This can be the construction of an office building, upgrade of internal accounting software, developing a new process for staff onboarding.
+This can be the construction of an office building, upgrade of internal accounting software, developing a new process for staff onboarding or creating a marketing campaign.

 Project Management Education